SergeGris/BrainFuck-compiler/README.md

 which is targeted to x86 CPU and uses Linux system calls.
 Assembly source code has to be compiled with NASM to create executable binary.

+Usage:
-Usage, if you wanna to compile the BrainFuck code:
+  If you wanna to compile the BrainFuck code:

     ./bfc [source filename] [output filename]

-Usage, if you wanna to translate the BrainFuck code to NASM, without compile and link:
+  Or, if you wanna to translate the BrainFuck code to NASM, without compile and link:

     ./bft [source filename] [output filename]